runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 S3_BUCKET=
 ```

-And you can read your environment variables like this:
+Now you can access environment variables like this:

 ```ts
 console.log(import.meta.env.S3_BUCKET); // "YOURS3BUCKET"